Economy 7 tariff

 The lower heating element is the main one.
 It should be turning on automatically during off-peak hours, and will heat the whole tank.
 In some homes you may have additional controls, such as being able to turn it off at the wall or set a timer so the tank does not heat for the full 7 hours.

 The top heating element is a boost.
 It is intended to heat the top section of the tank and provide extra hot water if you run out during the day.
-It should always have a control or switch that allows you to turn it on and off.
-This is because the boost can use on-peak electricity.
-Only turn it on for one or two hours when needed, as it can be extremely expensive if left on for a long period of time (when on continuously it can add several hundred pounds to your annual bill).
+It should have a control or switch that allows you to turn it on and off.
+Knowing how to turn the boost off is important as leaving the boost on for long periods of time can be very expensive

 If you have this kind of control (above), make sure the 24 hour clock is correct against the winter-summer line (based on the time of year), otherwise it may heat up during on-peak hours.
 For extra hot water during the day turn the boost dial, and the immersion will switch off after the selected period of time.